-This Indian Standard (Part 1) (Fifth Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Doors, Windows and Shutters Sectional Committee had been approved by the Civil Engineering Division Council.
+This Indian Standard (Part 1) (Seventh Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Doors, Windows and Shutters Sectional Committee had been approved by the Civil Engineering Division Council.

-This standard was first published in 1962 and subsequently revised in 1966, 1973, 1980 and 1983.
-During this period the standard has undergone modifications relating to grade of doors, species of timber, inclusion of tests, etc and the sizes were rationalized.
+This standard was first published in 1962 and subsequently revised in 1966, 1973, 1980, 1983, 1991 and 1999.
+During this period, the standard has undergone modifications relating to grades of doors, species of timbers, inclusion of tests, etc.

-Considering the rapid changes in lifestyle as well as material availabilities and acceptance of ecofriendly options in door constructions during the last four decades, this fifth revision is a major makeover.
+In this revision, considering the rapid changes in lifestyle as well as material availabilities and acceptance of ecofriendly options in door constructions during the last two decades, a number of improvements have been made.